-What is Context Filter in Tableau ?
+What is Context Filters in Tableau ?

-In Tableau, a context filter is a type of filter that allows you to create a temporary table of data based on a specific dimension, which can improve the performance of your workbook.
+Context filters in Tableau is a type of filter that allows you to create a temporary table of data based on a specific dimension, which can improve the performance of your workbook.
 Context filters are useful when working with large datasets, as they can reduce the amount of data that needs to be loaded into memory.

 In another words, In Tableau by default, all filters in Tableau are work independently.
-Meaning each filter accesses all rows in the dataset without regard to other filters and a Context filter is an independent filter that can create a separate dataset out of the original dataset and work based on selections in the worksheet of Tableau.
-One or more categorical filter that separates the dataset into major parts can be used as a context filter.
+Meaning each filter accesses all rows in the dataset without regard to other filters and a Context filter is an independent filter that can create a separate dataset out of the original dataset.

 Note: This context filter are helpful if you are calculating numerical or top N filter.
 You can set a context filter to include only the data of interest, and then set a numerical or a top N filter.